An Overview of Meningococcal Meningitis

 Meningococcal meningitis is a serious disease -- even with treatment.
 That's why prevention is a far better approach.
 The meningococcal vaccine can prevent meningitis infection.
 In the U.S., two types of meningococcal vaccines are used:

-Meningococcal polysaccharide vaccine (MPSV4) -- the only vaccine used for people older than age 55.
+- Meningococcal polysaccharide vaccine (MPSV4) -- This is the only vaccine used for people older than age 55.

 Although they cannot prevent all types of meningococcal disease, both vaccines can prevent many types of the disease.
 Both are effective in nine out of 10 people.
 MCV4 tends to give longer protection and is better at preventing transmission of the disease.

-Doctors recommend a dose of MCV4, which is given as a shot, for children and teens ages 11 to 18.
+Doctors recommend a dose of MCV4, which is given as a shot, for children at age 11, and then a booster shot at age 16.
+If the first dose is missed, the MCV4 can be administered between ages 13 and 15, followed by a booster dose between ages 16 and 18.
 Other people at risk should also consider getting a vaccine.
 That includes:

 - People who think they've been exposed to meningococcal meningitis